breezynotcheezy/qhaven-qsgd/readme.md

 ### Automatic Fallback Behavior

 1. **Quantum Mode**: When IBM Quantum credentials are set and hardware is available
-2. **Classical Fallback**: When quantum fails, unavailable, or credentials missing
+2. **Classical Fallback**: When quantum fails, API limits reached, or credentials missing
-3. **Seamless Transition**: No code changes required - fallback is automatic

 ---